Platters, Pandemics and Public Offerings – The Zesty Zomato Story

 Keep communicating with your customers.

 Emails/ newsletters/ feedback surveys: all of this allows clients to get closer affinity to your business.
 Once a customer believes she is part of the brand story, her loyalty becomes that much stronger.
+Ensure that your growth story has a strong element of digital marketing strategy built into your marketing plans.
+If you are focusing on the youth, remember they are online.
+You must not only speak their language, but have a digital marketing strategy that reaches them where they are.
+Online.
+And facilitates a two way interaction between brand and its buyers.

 Every business is built on a good consumer experience which has them coming back for more and even spreading the good word.